telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 ### getOptions

 Retrieves the options that are currently enabled or disabled on the Grid, also gives the current state of the dataSource.
 Use this method if you want to save the state of the Grid into a variable.
+It is also possible to extract and store only some of the Grid options.

 > Please refer to the [`setOptions()`](#methods-setOptions) method documentation for more important information.